abayala/term3_path_plan/README.md

     }
 ~~~~

-* The anchor points are input to the set_points function from the Spline.h impleemntation to approximate a polynomial with the data.
+* The anchor points are input to the set_points function from the Spline.h implementation to approximate a polynomial with the data.
 ~~~~
     tk::spline fitter;
     fitter.set_points( m_achor_points_x, m_achor_points_y );